anon98/EC-simulator/README.md

 ## Overview

-test_julia:

-This is a Julia-based simulation project that models an energy community with solar generation, battery storage, and cooperative energy management.
+This is a Julia-based simulation test project that models an energy community with solar generation, battery storage, and cooperative energy management.

 ## Setup Instructions